Secure delivery without guesswork

 Matching the Dun

-During the afternoon dun emergence, fish visibly rising to the large cream-winged adults.
-A size 10–12 Green Drake dry fly tied on a wide-gape hook, presented drag-free in the fish's feeding lane, is the classic approach.
-Trout often move upstream to intercept duns, so watch rise form and position carefully before casting.
-Long, fine tippets (5X) are needed on chalk streams.
+During the afternoon dun emergence, fish a size 10–12 Green Drake dry fly tied on a wide-gape hook, presented drag-free in the fish's feeding lane.
+Trout often move upstream to intercept duns, so watch rise form carefully.

 Fly patterns